 End with a Call-To-Action

-Please, for the love of all that is holy, don’t finish up your blogging job application with: “Thanks for your time.
+Lastly, for the love of all that is holy, don’t finish up your blogging job application with: “Thanks for your time.
 Kind regards, X.”

 This could be something along the lines of: “Are you ready to revamp your blog and take your content to the next level?
 Let’s talk!”
-Or you can use the old favourite: “I’m available for a chat to discuss your requirements this week if this works for you?”

 Ace That Freelance Writer Cover Letter